abeade/figma-import-plugin/README.md

 Imports figma exported resources ZIP file containing PNG or JPG files by matching its suffixes with densities

 # Installation
+You can install the plugin from the [Plugin Repository](https://plugins.jetbrains.com/plugin/12031-import-figma-resources).
-You can download the latest binary from [releases](https://github.com/abeade/figma-import-plugin/releases) on this repo
+Or you can download the latest binary from [releases](https://github.com/abeade/figma-import-plugin/releases) on this repo

 # Usage
 The plugin installs one menu entry under the context menu when click over a `res` folder in a project: